shakebugs/shake-docs/docs/android/user-feedback/intro-message.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

->There's a simple way to inform all your app users or testers how to send you feedback.
+>There's a simple way to let all your app users or testers know how to send you feedback.

 <table class="media-container media-container-highlighted mt-50 pb-80">
 <img